mariohernandez/component-based-development/docs/components/building-components/eyebrow.md

     lando npm run build
     ```

-### ❓What does this command do?
+    **What does this command do?**

     _The command above runs all gulp tasks found inside the gulp-tasks directory in the theme.
 Keep in mind, we are using the word **lando** because our local environment was built with lando.
 Typically the build command would be **npm run build**._

 ## Viewing the component
 * Open your Drupal site and point to the URL below: